 With its dramatic coastline, golden sandy beaches and quaint seaside towns, it’s no wonder that Cornwall is one the UK’s most popular holiday destinations.
 Dotted with exceptional eateries with close proximity to the sea, Cornwall is a haven for fresh local seafood and seriously talented chefs.
 A visit to the Cornish county would not be complete without sampling some of the world-class cuisine on offer.
-Luckily, there are a number of Michelin star restaurants in Cornwall for discerning diners after a delectable feast.
+Luckily, there are four Michelin star and over 30 Michelin recomended restaurants in Cornwall for discerning diners after a delectable feast.

 Whether you’re heading to North, South or West Cornwall, you’ll find a whole host of Michelin recommended establishments.
 All are guaranteed to tickle your tastebuds in the most appealing way possible.
 It’s not just about the food though.
 Many of these restaurants offer unbeatable locations and sublime views, setting all your senses aflame.